Progress report for ENE19-156

 Project Information

-In 2021 the Community Mushroom Educator program continued to grow in a variety of ways-- providing the necessary mushroom cultivation knowledge to participants and a supportive community of like-minded educators.
-Six participants in the CME program gained valuable experience co-teaching the following Small Farm courses: BF 151 Outdoor Mushroom Cultivation, BF 153 Indoor Mushroom Cultivation, and Farm School's Mushroom Cultivation course.
-In addition to gaining teaching experience, participants in the CME program coordinated their own event, developed their own "mini projects," and participated in a mass inoculation event that supplied over 260 to community urban farms and gardens across the five boroughs.
+Community Mushroom Educator program has grown and adapted over the course of the past three years -- providing the necessary mushroom cultivation knowledge to participants and a supportive community of like-minded educators.
+A core group of 10 participants in the CME program gained valuable experience co-teaching the following Small Farm courses: BF 151 Outdoor Mushroom Cultivation, BF 153 Indoor Mushroom Cultivation, and Farm School's Mushroom Cultivation course.
+In addition to gaining teaching experience, participants in the CME program coordinated their own events, developed their own "mini projects," participated in a mass inoculation event that supplied over 260 shiitake inoculated logs to community urban farms and gardens across the five boroughs, and helped host the largest Fungi Festival in NYC in late 2022.

 Forty service providers demonstrate their improved knowledge and skills by each training at least 25 farmers (1000 total) on specialty mushroom production.
 Twelve educators achieve an advanced mushroom production certification and teach another 20 educators and 300 farmers.

 Mushrooms are a low-input and high output enterprise that offers a promising option for farmers, if only adequate resources and agricultural service providers existed to support the growth of the industry.
-This project aims to develop a complete curriculum for specialty mushroom production along with a companion teacher’s manual that outlines workshop formats, key messages, and activities that educators can use to effectively teach specialty mushroom cultivation.
-Additionally, our educational team will develop a process to train and certify mushroom educators, building a competent cohort of service providers from both rural and urban centers.
-This community of proficient educators will be empowered to offer ongoing training and support, in contrast to the current few visiting “experts” that can facilitate introductory workshops only.
-The project will offer service providers with the knowledge and tools to be able to more confidently support farmers in decision making around specialty mushroom production.
+This project aimed to develop a complete curriculum for specialty mushroom production along with a companion teacher’s manual that outlines workshop formats, key messages, and activities that educators can use to effectively teach specialty mushroom cultivation.
+Additionally, our educational team developed a process to train and certify mushroom educators, building a competent cohort of service providers from both rural and urban centers.
+This community of proficient educators is empowered to offer ongoing training and support, in contrast to the current few visiting “experts” that can facilitate introductory workshops only.
+The project offered service providers the knowledge and tools to be able to more confidently support farmers in decision making around specialty mushroom production.

 In our experience, there are multiple questions at each level of experience from growers, such as: